The worst Valentine's gifts that I have come across are –

 And if you fancy getting all romantic at home, here are 10 Special Treats for your Valentine from your very own kitchen.
 Now that really MUST be love.

-If 14 February is not a workday for you, then perhaps a romantic, valentine breakfast could be on the cards –
+If 14 February is not a workday for you, then perhaps a romantic, valentine's breakfast could be on the cards –

 1 Muffins straight from the oven – These Nutella and Banana Muffins come together really quickly or you could even get ahead of yourself with some Overnight Date & Granola Muffins.
 Just add a good coffee and serve straight from the oven.
 Oh, that freshly baked smell ...

-2 A romantic breakfast for two – My husband adores a bit of rhubarb, so Baked Rhubarb with Orange could be on the cards, served with some thick Greek yoghurt.
-Although let’s be frank - his true breakfast love is actually Everyday Healthy Cereal but that's for every day, not Valentine's day.
-So I think I'll settle on these Fruity Yoghurt and Granola Pots.
+2 A romantic breakfast for two – Rhubarb feels a bit fancy, so Baked Rhubarb with Orange could be on the cards, served with some thick Greek yoghurt.
+Or maybe I'll settle on these Fruity Yoghurt and Granola Pots.
 Light, tasty and a nod to being healthy.
 Perfect.

-And what if an edible valentine gift is more your thing –
+And what if an edible valentine's gift is more your thing –

 4 Say it with hearts – Gingerbread Hearts to be more precise.
 Decorate them as you like – for me it HAS to be Smarties – or rope in the children to add that cute factor.